Steps to close a business

 - go through your list of insurance policies and cancel them if no longer needed

-- make sure you disconnect utility services, cancel local government licenses or permits and close business bank accounts
+- make sure you disconnect utility services, cancel local government licences or permits and close business bank accounts

 6. Keep business records